+We use an all over stitching pattern to finish t-shirt quilts.
 We choose a couple different patterns for several reasons.:

 - The quilting patterns are dense enough to secure the 3 layers of the T shirt quilt.

 - The quilting patterns are not too dense.
 A very dense pattern will make the t-shirt quilt stiff.

 - The quilting patterns add a uniformity to the T shirt quilts.
 Most T-shirt quilts have shirts with different colors and designs.
 The quilting patterns we use are pleasing to the eyes and do not detract from the designs on the shirts..

 Some t-shirt quilt shops quilt each shirt differently.
 Different quilting designs are stitched in each block.

 The problem with quilting each block instead of using an all over pattern: